H&M names Maisie Williams Global Sustainability Ambassador

-On 13 April, gamers from all over the world will be able to meet Maisie Williams as an avid Animal Crossing player — together with Pascal Brun, H&M’s Sustainability Manager, on H&M Looop Island.
-When you visit the island you can learn more about recycling, interact with H&M and share your thoughts about circular fashion by leaving a note on the Town Hall message board.
+On April 13, gamers from all over the world will be able to meet Maisie Williams, an avid Animal Crossing player, and Pascal Brun, H&M’s sustainability manager, on H&M Looop Island.
+When visiting the island, you can learn more about recycling, interact with H&M, and share your thoughts on circular fashion by leaving a note on the Town Hall message board.

-"I am excited to finally share the news of my partnership with H&M as Global Sustainability Ambassador and cannot wait for you all to see what we have been working on.
+"I am excited to finally share the news of my partnership with H&M as global sustainability ambassador and cannot wait for you all to see what we have been working on.
 In this role, I will be working closely with experts within H&M to drive sustainability initiatives and shape the path towards an accessible and circular fashion future.
-The longterm goal is to use 100 percent recycled or other sustainably sourced materials for textiles across the full H&M Group brands by 2030.
+The long-term goal is to use 100 percent recycled or other sustainably sourced materials for textiles across all H&M Group brands by 2030.
 It’s time to take action and create more viable production circuits in fashion to protect our planet for the next generation"

 — Maisie Williams.